ssus-lab/.github/README.md

-# .github
+#  Spatial Science and Urban Systems

-research on spatial science and urban systems at UCI
+Coordinating research for the SSUS lab led by @knaaptime at UC Irvine